tenzir/tenzir/web/docs/understand/formats/README.md

 Sometimes (1) and (2) may not be separable, e.g., when a third-party library exposes structured data and performs the needed I/O itself.
-Because of this entanglement, we treat these cases separatetely:
+Because of this entanglement, we treat these cases separately:

 ![Format](format.excalidraw.svg)